Enet4/raf-d/README.md

 # raf-d
-Random Access range for File Access in D
+Random access range for file access in D

 ## What's this about?